MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/pgrade-process-from-rhel79-to-8X-on-sap-hana-apps.md

 ## Prerequisites

 - Make a backup of the virtual machine or a snapshot of the OS disk.
 - Clear enough space in /var/lib/leapp.
-Having at least 2-5 GB of free space is a safe practice
+Having at least 2-5 GB of free space is a safe practice.
-- SAP process must be stopped during the OS update process
+- SAP process must be stopped during the OS update process.
-- Set up access to the serial console
+- Set up access to the serial console.
-- Root privileges.
+- Run the commands in this article with root privileges.

 ## Preparing the virtual machine for the `leapp` pre-upgrade and upgrade process